 When asked to talk about his journey from a kid growing up in Milton to a successful college freshman, Trent Cross tells a story marked with the typical challenge facing first-generation college students: “None of my family had ever gone to college, so I didn’t really know what way to

 When Mimi Duong’s parents emigrated from war-torn and politically tense Vietnam in the 1980s, they wanted more opportunities and a safe place for their children to grow up.
 They ended up in St.

-For families with a high school senior, this is the month college acceptances arrive in full force (congratulations!), and with them, financial aid offers.
+For families with a high school senior, this is when most college acceptances arrive in full force (congratulations!), and with them, financial aid offers.
 It’s an exciting time and—let’s face it—also a bit overwhelming as deadlines loom: Most colleges require a deposit by May 1.